What to Do During the December Holidays

 • Kuala Lumpur

 The land of the Rising Sun will see its temperatures drop to a cool 4 to 12 degrees this December, and rain will be virtually non-existent.
 With climate like this, landmarks like Mount Fuji will be at their most spectacular, thanks to clear skies and plenty of snow.
 December also brings season-exclusive events to the city, like colourful winter illuminations, Christmas villages, and warm Japanese comfort foods.
 The attractiveness of this city as a winter travel destination is no secret - it’s the top travel destination from Singapore this long holiday, which naturally will mean higher prices.
-But don’t let that stop you - we’ll get you solid savings on flights as well, so go forth.
+But don’t let that stop you - we’ll get you solid savings on flights to Japan as well, so go forth.

 Not to be outdone, Seoul pulls out all the stops for travellers stopping by in the December holidays as well.
 Korea’s capital turns into a spellbound snowscape at the end of the year, featuring the royal palaces and bustling main streets in a whole new light.
 Worth visiting is Seoul’s Lighting Festival, held at the Garden of Morning Calm in the cool winds of the night.
 With all that splendour comes many winter activities as well - try sledding with the kids for the first time at Everland, warm up the body and the soul with jimjilbangs (public baths) that serve up authentic Korean food after your dip, and catch a glimpse of your favorite celebrities at MBC World.